Configure GitHub Enterprise Server and the Git Integration

 • Ensure that the Groundplex is in the same network as your GHES host.

-• Log into the Org configured for integration with the GHES.
+• Log in to the environment configured for integration with the GHES.

-1. In Manager, click the target Snaplex to open the Settings dialog.
+1. In Admin Manager, click the target Snaplex to open the Update Snaplex screen.

-3. Under Global Properties, click to add the gateway key-value pair.
+3. Under Global properties, click + Add new global property to add the gateway key-value pair.

 • Key: jcc.app.gateway.github